Golf Tournament Gains a Perfect Shot of PR Scotland

 Dan Van Horn, president and founder of UK Kids Golf foundation says: “We’re delighted to be coming back to East Lothian once more.
 Last years event was a tightly contested tournament and I expect the standard of play this year to be even better.

 “The skill of the players really has to be seen to be believed. despite their age, these players demonstrate great poise, balance and professionalism and are a great credit to the game.”

 The tournament will take place June 1-3 and will see players compete to become the best in their assigned age category.
 The top finishers in each category will then compete in the Van Horn cup – a showpiece event modelled on the Ryder cup in which European and non-European players pit it out against each other.

 The top three finishers in each age and gender group will also receive an invitation to US Kids Golf World Championship at Pinehurst Golf Club, North Carolina in August.

-The full article can be read in the Maghull and Aintree star and was secured as part of a successful PR and social media campaign carried out by the Holyrood Partnership.
+The full article can be read in the Maghull and Aintree star and was secured as part of a successful PR and social media campaign carried out by the Holyrood PR.

 Comments Off on My transition from the emerald isle to the fast-paced world of Scottish PR

 Monday, February 11th, 2019